Despite not being the most well-known in Europe, there are plenty of great places to visit in Albania.

 Albania is an oft-forgotten place in Europe, which is a shame because it’s a beautiful and fascinating country with a lot to see.

 If you’re wondering what to do in Albania, you can check out the vibrant capital Tirana.
 Go hiking in the mountains in the north of the country and relax on some of the best beaches in Europe on the Albanian Riviera.

 Some of the best places to visit in Albania can be found on the coast such as Ksamil and Saranda.
 While there are plenty of cultural and historical sites to see too in places like Apollonia and Durrës.

-With so many great things to do in Albania, these places listed below will allow you to see a wide proportion of this amazing country!
+With so many great things to do in Albania, the places listed below will allow you to see a wide proportion of this amazing country!

 Backpacking Albania is a fantastic experience for many reasons.
 One of them is the wealth of places there are to visit in Albania.

-If you\re wondering where to go in Albania, then I don’t blame you as you’re spoilt for choice.
-That much isn’t about the country by most people can make it more enjoyable when you do visit Albania, as you’re blown away by everything.
+If you’re wondering where to go in Albania, then I don’t blame you as you’re spoilt for choice.
+That much isn’t known about the country by most people can make it more enjoyable when you do visit Albania, as you’re blown away by everything.

 You might have seen the film Taken and be wondering: Is Albania safe?
 The answer to that is yes.
 Not only is the country safe, the people are really friendly and make travelling around even more enjoyable.